SeanSan06/SeanSan06/README.md

 - 👋 Hello there, my name is Sean San.
 - 🏫 I am a 2nd-year CS major at UCI.
 - 📫 How to reach me seanksan@gmail.com
-- 👀 I’m interested in Machine learning, web development, and game development
+- 👀 I’m interested in machine learning, web development, and game development
 - 🌱 I’m currently learning:
   - C through Harvard CS50
   - Full-stack web development through The Odin Project
   - Data structures and algorithms at UCI

 ## Current Projects:
-- Todo list application with backend data storage.
+- Todo list application with backend data storage through SQLite.
-- Rock Paper Scissors game using JS so it can be played within a browser.
+- Pixel Drawing App(Etch-a-Sketch) with the ability to export drawings as PNGs.

 <!---